tokkonopapa/WordPress-IP-Geo-Block/_codex/03. Features/07/record-settings-and-logs.md

 ---
 layout: page
 category: codex
+section: Features and performance
 title: Record settings and logs
+excerpt: Record settings and logs
 ---

 "**$_POST keys to be recorded with their values in logs**" at